Skip to main content

 THE EXPLOSIVE ART SHOW

-Come and see the art in the flesh in the form of diorama, painting and prints at the stunning new West End London art space The Farsight Gallery.
+Come and see the art in the flesh in the form of diorama, painting and prints at Books on the Rise in Richmond, West London from 20th October to 10th November 2025.
+Open daily except Mondays.

 And you can also buy limited edition giclée prints, signed and numbered, of your favourite scenes here.